20 Jun– 14 Aug 2021 (approx)

 Private grants and scholarships outside of BYU may also assist (see kennedy.byu.edu/scholarships).

-Complete the online application at kennedy.byu.edu/apply The application requires a $35 fee
+Complete the online application at kennedy.byu.edu/apply.
+A nonrefundable $35 application fee is required.

-Students will be notified via e-mail of their acceptance into the program
+Students will be notified via e-mail of their acceptance into the program.
+The first payment is due upon acceptance.

 SCHEDULE AND TIME COMMITMENT